gumaerc-testorg/mas.531-fall-2009/content/pages/syllabus.md

 Familiarity with imaging, camera techniques, applied optics, linear algebra and signal processing will be helpful but not necessary.
 Given the multi-disciplinary nature of the subject, the class will be open and supportive of students with different software and hardware (electronics/optics) backgrounds.
 We try to keep the mathematical prerequisites to a minimum, but we will introduce material from broad areas at a fast pace.

-SIGGRAPH course videos (2007 and 2008) found on Raskar and Tumblin's [Computational Photography](http://web.media.mit.edu/~raskar//photo/) page may be helpful.
+SIGGRAPH course videos (2007 and 2008) found on Raskar and Tumblin's {{% resource_link "8c29cbe6-92ec-4a82-8629-d34b3bcd9bc7" "Computational Photography" %}} page may be helpful.

 ### Related Courses